sap-tutorials/Tutorials/tutorials/haas-dm-create-cube-calculation-view/haas-dm-create-cube-calculation-view.md

 ---
-title: Create a Calculation View of type Cube in the SAP HANA Service
+title: Create a Calculation View of type Cube in SAP HANA service for SAP BTP
-description: Use SAP Web IDE Fullstack to create a calculation view to expose to SAP Analytics Cloud
+description: Use SAP Web IDE Full Stack to create a calculation view to expose to SAP Analytics Cloud
 auto_validation: true
 time: 10
 author_name: Thomas Jung